TheWover/community-threats/APT41/README.md

 To emulate:

-1. Download and import the threat in JSON format to your SCYTHE instanc:https://github.com/scythe-io/community-threats/blob/master/APT41/APT41_scythe_threat.json
+1. Download and import the threat in JSON format to your SCYTHE instance: https://github.com/scythe-io/community-threats/blob/master/APT41/APT41_scythe_threat.json
 2. Download the Virtual File System (VFS) files under APT41/VFS: https://github.com/ElaineNeuk/community-threats/tree/master/APT41/VFS
 3. Upload the VFS files to your SCYTHE VFS in the following location: VFS:/shared/APT41
 4. Click "Create Campaign from Threat"